Showing the Open to the public category

 A&S Diversity, Equity, & Inclusion 2023 Spring Speaker Series featuring award-winning author and speaker, Colum McCann.
 Open to everyone in the W&M community.

 Each year the Government Dept. invites a distinguished alum to speak as part of the Baxter-Ward Fellowship.
-This year's recipient is Dr. Allison P. Anoll, '09, & an Assi Professor of Political Science at Vanderbilt University.
+This year's recipient is Dr. Allison P. Anoll '09, & an Assistant Professor of Political Science at Vanderbilt University.

 Join us for an illustrated lecture by Charles Palermo, professor of art history at William & Mary.